3 Electrodynamics

 \[ \begin{align} \nabla\cdot\mathbf{E} &= 0, \tag{3.24}\label{eq:mwg_1_vak}\\ \nabla\cdot\mathbf{B} &= 0, \tag{3.25}\label{eq:mwg_2_vak}\\ \nabla\times\mathbf{E} + \frac{1}{c}\frac{\partial\mathbf{B}}{\partial t} &= \mathbf{0}, \tag{3.26}\label{eq:mwg_3_vak}\\ \nabla\times\mathbf{B} - \frac{1}{c}\frac{\partial\mathbf{E}}{\partial t} &= \mathbf{0}.\tag{3.27}\label{eq:mwg_4_vak} \end{align} \]

-If you apply $\nabla\times $ to the equations (3.26) and (3.27), you get
+If one applies $\nabla\times $ to Eqs.
+(3.26) and (3.27), one obtains

 \[ \begin{align} - \Delta\mathbf{E} + \frac{1}{c}\frac{\partial}{\partial t}\nabla\times\mathbf{B} &= \mathbf{0}\Leftrightarrow\Delta\mathbf{E} - \frac{1}{c^2}\frac{\partial^2}{\partial t^2}\mathbf{E} = \mathbf{0},\\ - \Delta\mathbf{B} - \frac{1}{c}\frac{\partial}{\partial t}\nabla\times\mathbf{E} &= \mathbf{0}\Leftrightarrow\Delta\mathbf{B} - \frac{1}{c^2}\frac{\partial^2}{\partial t^2}\mathbf{B} = \mathbf{0}, \end{align} \]

-so wave equations for the EMF $\left(\mathbf{E}, \mathbf{B}\right)$.
-Approaches are now being made
+i.e. wave equations for the EMF $\left(\mathbf{E}, \mathbf{B}\right)$.
+One now makes the ansätze

 \[ \begin{align} \mathbf{E} = \mathbf{E}_0e^{i\left(\mathbf{k}\cdot\mathbf{r} - \omega t\right)}, & {} & \mathbf{B} = \mathbf{B}_0e^{i\left(\mathbf{k}\cdot\mathbf{r} - \omega t + \varphi\right)}. \end{align} \]